 Expanding the canon and what is considered “Western Art” is an objective of mine.
 It’s an objective for the Denver Art Museum as well.
 Without a broader, more inclusive, constantly evolving perspective on “Western Art,” the genre is sure to stagnate and whither.

 DAM offers the most robust and expansive presentation of Western Art I recall seeing in a museum.
 Beyond Raymond Jonson – a Black man working in the avant-guard of Modern art (a precursor to his cityscape paintings I referenced also hangs in the museum) – artwork from Native American artists features more prominently.
 Fritz Scholder, of course, but Leon Polk Smith as well.

 DAM displays Agnes Pelton in its Western American Art galleries.
 She would become the most prominent of the Transcendentalist painters for her spiritual, celestial, California desert paintings.

 Agnes Martin is here too.
 How is she not a fixture in more Western art museums?

 Say what?
 Why is one of Europe’s most prominent modern artists on view in DAM’s art of Western America galleries?
 A fascinating story for another day.
 One I was completely unaware.

-The Denver Art Museum’s Western American Art galleries do lean heavily on Moran and Bierstadt and Russell and Remington and the Taos Society of Artists, but the unexpected treats sprinkled in like Johnson and Pelton add welcome and necessary additional flavors to the display.
+The Denver Art Museum’s Western American Art galleries do lean heavily on Moran and Bierstadt and Russell and Remington and the Taos Society of Artists, but the unexpected treats sprinkled in like Jonson and Pelton add welcome and necessary additional flavors to the display.

-Cowboys around campfires and horses will always be a pillar of Western Art, but for the genre to thrive and expand over the next 150 years like it has the past 150 years, it will need to welcome the Raymond Johnsons and Agnes Peltons of the art world the way the Denver Art Museum has.
+Cowboys around campfires and horses will always be a pillar of Western Art, but for the genre to thrive and expand over the next 150 years like it has the past 150 years, it will need to welcome the Raymond Jonsons and Agnes Peltons of the art world the way the Denver Art Museum has.